AdiAddons/LibPlayerSpells-1.0/README.md

 [![Build Status](https://travis-ci.org/AdiAddons/LibPlayerSpells-1.0.svg?branch=master)](https://travis-ci.org/AdiAddons/LibPlayerSpells-1.0) [![Gitter chat](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/AdiButtons/LibPlayerSpells-1.0)

-LibPlayerSpells-1.0 is a library providing data about the spells of the eleven character classes in World of Warcraft.
+LibPlayerSpells-1.0 is a library providing data about the spells of the twelve character classes in World of Warcraft.
 It also includes additional spells derived from racial traits and other sources.
 The word "spells" is used here in the general sense; it includes active skills as well as passive spells that are found in the players' spellbook.
 Buffs and debuffs that are applied by the player from other sources are also covered.

 This library is born from the need to centralize similar data used in several addons to reduce the maintenance cost and to have a better consistency across those addons.

 ##### It provides answers to questions like:

-* Does this spell have a cooldown ?
+* Does this spell have a cooldown?
-* Does this spell apply one or several buff(s) or debuff(s) ?
+* Does this spell apply one or several buff(s) or debuff(s)?
-* Is this spell a survival cooldown, or used for dps ?
+* Is this spell a survival cooldown, or used for DPS?
-* Does this spell regenerate mana or some other resource ?
+* Does this spell regenerate mana or some other resource?
-* What are the survival buffs of all the classes ?
+* What are the survival buffs of all the classes?
-* Which spell interrupt abilities are available ?
+* Which spell interrupt abilities are available?

 Each class has his own data file that can be updated separately from the main code.